 On the day they they turned back to the construction of the Lord’s house, this all stopped and He restored their blessings.
 What was the lesson?
 He wanted them to put His house first, especially in times of persecution.

 The Lord’s depletion of their stored up goods is a model of today’s losses, first in the decline of the dollar and now in the decline of property values.
 The dollar has lost much of it’s previous value in the world markets, making the foreign made products we buy, or those made of imported materials, more expensive.
 (Try to find something on your shopping list that doesn’t fit into one or the other of those two categories.)

-The average home in the US is now worth 25% less than it was a few years ago.
-Since most people didn’t have 25% equity in their homes to begin with, that means the average home owner now owes more on his or her property can it can be sold for.
-Estimated losses for the Real Estate market will exceed $1 trillion.
-Officials are projecting that well over 1,000 banks will fail before this crisis is over..
-If they’re right then one out of every eight banks is already in some kind of financial trouble.
+In most of the US the average home is still worth less than it was a few years ago.
+Since most people didn’t have a lot of equity in their homes to begin with, that means the average home owner still owes more on his or her property can it can be sold for.
+Estimated losses for the Real Estate market are counted in billions of dollars.
 Retired Fed Chairman Alan Greenspan called this situation a “once-in-a-century” financial disaster, and it’s impacting financial markets all over the world.

 The blight, mildew, and hail of Haggai 2 are models of the natural disasters that are also afflicting us now.
 As it was with the Israelites, the fruits of our labors are disappearing, and our offerings are not pleasing to the Lord.